Israel-Torres/speedtest-cli/README.rst

    ./speedtest-cli

     Output will appear as:

     "20150722:08:01:54","tw telecom holdings (207.114.182.222)","Hostspace networks LLC (Los Angeles, CA) [97.77 km]","14.859 ms","5.10 Mbit/s","5.16 Mbit/s"

     Header is as follows:

     "Date","fromLocation","toLocation","Latency","Download","Upload"

 Notes
 -----
-    I had to splap this together and didn't want to pipe it through a bunch of tools to get it to have it output the way I needed it.
+    I had to slap this together and didn't want to pipe it through a bunch of tools to get it to have it output the way I needed it.
 I simply took out the things I didn't need. :)